 Why Are My Homemade Waffles Not Crispy?

 The best waffles have golden, crispy edges.
-If the waffles are soggy, the waffle maker may not have heated up all the way.
+If yours are soggy, the waffle maker may not have heated up all the way.
 Be sure that it comes to temperature before adding the batter.
 It needs to be hot!

 Is Waffle Batter Usually Thinner Than Pancake Batter?